What's Coming to Netflix in December 2023

 - Blood Coast (Season 1) Netflix Original – French action series about policemen tracking down a dangerous criminal who threatens Marseille with a bloodbath.

-- Christmas As Usual (2023) Netflix Original – Norweigen Christmas romantic-comedy movie starring Ida Ursin-Holm, Kanan Gill, and Mads Sjøgård Pettersen.
+- Christmas As Usual (2023) Netflix Original – Norwegian Christmas romantic-comedy movie starring Ida Ursin-Holm, Kanan Gill, and Mads Sjøgård Pettersen.

 What’s Coming to Netflix on December 7th